 What is the impact of the strategy under consideration on the target mosquitoes?

-May the LM mosquitoes have an adverse effect on other species becoming agricultural, aquacultural, public health, or environmental pests or produce nuisances or health hazards?
+May the LMMs have an adverse effect on other species becoming agricultural, aquacultural, public health, or environmental pests, or produce nuisances or health hazards?

 What is the habitat range of the target species (see above, line 50)?